 Why This Recipe Works

 These are the fluffiest pancakes you can even imagine.
-I don’t know what it is, but the fluffier, the better, right?
+I don’t know what it is, but when it comes to pancakes, the fluffier, the better!

 They are full of classic, sweet blueberry flavor.
 They are delicious on their own or with just a pat of butter, or load them up with maple or blueberry syrup for added sweetness.

 You can enjoy these blueberry pancakes for breakfast, brunch, or even dinner.
-Don’t you just love breakfast for dinner?
+Breakfast for dinner is a definite favorite!

 - 2 cups all purposes flour